An A/B test requires significant input to reach trustworthy results. It is a luxury that start-ups and small companies

 Find people who sold similar types of products or services.
 If they are willing to share, you will gain access to valuable knowledge and possibly learn about common concerns and objections that your customers might have before purchasing from you.

 Adding an incentive to get in touch might help.
 Even if you are not big on talking on the phone, it presents a chance to listen to what prospects have to say and the questions they ask.

 Many business websites feel like they’re hiding the phone number on purpose.
 Some explain that’s because they’re looking to increase the conversions on the site – but sending a contact form or purchasing directly from the site aren’t the only types of conversions, especially for local customers.

 Adding a prominent phone number into the mix can bring you a whole lot of customers who wouldn’t buy from you before.
 Even if they don’t call you, the phone number can serve as a trust-building factor.

 Just because your website doesn’t get much traffic, it doesn’t mean you can’t A/B test.
-Many people hold an opinion that there is no reason to run any experiments on a website with low traffic.
+Many people hold the opinion that there is no reason to run any experiments on a website with low traffic.

 Someone asked us on LinkedIn, “How much traffic is enough to get CRO right?”.
 The answer is lawyer-ish: it depends.

 The short answer is that it can be calculated.
 We’re using a simplified probability model where we can roughly estimate how confident we are in the result.
 Let’s take the following example:

 Knowing this, we can calculate that the test would have to last about 4 weeks to give significant results with at least 95% of confidence.
 This means that the long-term results will land very close to a 2% conversion rate – they can be slightly worse, but also better.